Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: System Design

 {

 }

-says that \verb+ancestor(x, y)+ is true if both \verb+parent(x, z)+ and \verb+ancestor(z, y)+ are true.
-In addition to variables, predicates can also contain constants, which are surrounded by double quotes, or ``don't cares", denoted by underscores.
+says that {\tt path(x, y)} is true if {\tt edge(x, y)} is true, or both {\tt path(x, z)} and {\tt edge(z, y)} are true.
+In addition to variables, predicates can also contain constants (surrounded by double quotes), or ``don't cares", denoted by `\_'.